 Tara graduated from Franklin & Marshall College in 2008 with a Bachelor’s degree in English Literature.
 After graduating, she worked as a public relations assistant at Benetton USA Group in NYC where she worked with fashion editors and managed the United Colors of Benetton collections.
 Looking for a career change and impactful work, Tara made her move into the non-profit world and started working for the West Side YMCA as a Development Associate in 2011.
 In 2014, she moved to London for an internship with the UN Refugee Agency (UNHCR) as a Corporate Relations intern working with the Leadership Giving Team in Private Sector Giving.
 While in London, she completed her Master’s Thesis and returned to NYU in the Spring of 2015 to graduate with her Masters in Fundraising.
 In the Summer of 2015, Tara returned to the YMCA as the Director of Development and Communications at the Prospect Park YMCA.
 Her passion for youth development and education led Tara to join TEAK in 2017.
 She enjoys traveling with her husband, cooking, yoga, and watching cat videos.

-Nelly graduated from Colgate University with a BA in Art & Art History, with an honors focus in Architectural Studies.
-Also a graduate of Prep for Prep and Friends Seminary, Nelly has worked in education since 2012, serving as Communications Manager and Admissions Fellow at The Spence School for four years.
-Nelly specializes in the teaching of leadership and is a teacher and mentor in the Interschool Leadership Fellows as part of the Interschool Association.
-Nelly joined TEAK in 2016 and is passionate about working with our Middle High School Fellows on navigating Independent School work and life.
-In his spare time, he plays basketball, football, and the guitar.
+Nelly graduated from Colgate University with a BA in Art & Art History, with a focus in Architectural Studies.
+Also a graduate of Prep for Prep and Friends Seminary, Nelly has worked in education since 2012, serving as Communications Manager and Admissions Fellow at The Spence School for four years, during which time he also taught Leadership to students in the Interschool Association.
+Nelly has led the design and implementation of Leadership instruction at TEAK, scaling a successful high school curriculum to middle school level, guided by TEAK’s values of impactful leadership.
+Currently serving as Associate Director of Admissions, Nelly is passionate about identifying and recruiting the talented students who will benefit from TEAK and its amazing partnerships.